9 dispatches

 The Ziehr Exponent: Why Time Scales with Size

-αZ ≈ 0.25 — the quarter-power scaling between physical size and time rate.
+αZ ≈ 0.25 — the quarter-power scaling between size and time.
 From fly heartbeats to whale lifespans, one exponent connects them all.

 Mar 2026